-Kevin Kinross in an attorney with Bricker & Eckler LLP, practicing in its Business, Tax & Estates and Counsel for Boards & Executives Practice Groups.
-In this capacity, he serves as counsel to boards, publicly and privately-held companies, mutual insurance companies, and tax-exempt entities, focusing on:
+Kevin Kinross is a Partner with Taft Stettinius & Hollister LLP, practicing in its Insurance, Corporate Governance and Business and Finance Practice Groups.
+In this capacity, he serves as counsel to boards, executives, publicly and privately-held companies, mutual insurance companies, and tax-exempt entities, focusing on:

-Kevin has been recognized by SuperLawyers magazine as a Rising Star in Corporate Governance and has authored numerous articles on corporate governance topics for Acredula, The Corporate Board, Mid-West In house, Lexis Nexus Corporate Governance Report, Law 360, as well as other publications and periodicals.
+Kevin has been recognized by SuperLawyers magazine as a Rising Star in Corporate Governance, was named to Central Ohio’s Forty under 40 list in 2014 and received the National Association of Mutual Insurance Companies’ Service Award in 2015 for his contributions to the insurance industry.
+Kevin has authored numerous articles on corporate governance and insurance topics for Acredula, The Corporate Board, Mid-West In house, Lexis Nexus Corporate Governance Report, Law 360, as well as other publications and periodicals.

-Neil has a Bachelor’s degree in political science and also in communications and a Master’s degree in rhetoric from Ball State University.
+He has a bachelor’s degrees in political science and communications and a master’s degree in rhetoric from Ball State University.

-Gary D. Myers is a familiar figure to many in the property/casualty insurance industry.
-Starting out as an independent agent over 36 years ago, he progressed through various company ranks to recently retire from active service at Shelter Mutual Insurance Company.
-Holding executive positions at Employers Reinsurance Corporation from 1980 to 2001 and Shelter from 2001 to 2009, he has overseen operations in reinsurance, underwriting, marketing, and customer communications, to name just a few.
-During these times, these companies experienced exponential success.
-In November 2009, Gary was named as President/CEO of Cameron Mutual Insurance Company.
+Gary Myers is a familiar figure to many in the property/casualty insurance industry.
+Starting out as an independent agent more than 40 years ago, Gary’s career has progressed through various company ranks.
+He held executive positions at Employers Reinsurance Corporation from 1980 through 2001, focusing specifically on treaty reinsurance marketing, production, underwriting, and management.
+From 2001 until 2009, he served as Executive Vice President at Shelter Mutual Insurance Company with responsibility for reinsurance ceded and assumed, underwriting, customer communications, and life insurance operations, to name a few.
+In November 2009 he was named President and CEO of Cameron Mutual Insurance Company, retiring December 31, 2014.

-Gary has supplemented his corporate experience and success through association membership.
-He is a member of the Society of CPCU, holds CPCU and ARe designations from the Insurance Institute of America, and is an active member of NAMIC.
-He has served on various NAMIC boards and committees beginning in 1996, and most recently served as director for the PC Conference Board.
-For five years, he served as an active member of the advisory committee for the American Institutes’ Associate in Reinsurance exam series.
+Gary supplemented his corporate experience and success through association membership.
+He is a lifetime member of the Society of CPCU, holding CPCU and ARe designations from The Institutes.
+For five years, he served as an active member of the advisory committee for The Institutes Associate in Reinsurance exam series.